ZettelGeist/zettelgeist/docs/tutorial-Word.md

 - Now, let's do something else that is key to research.
 Add "tags" to the note.
 This is another traditional part of any notecard system.
 It allows you to mark each note as being relevant to a theme or a keyword or a part of your paper (Intro, Body 1, Body 2, Conclusion, etc.).
 Adding tags is also really easy with the ZettelGeist method.

-- Continue with the existing GDoc.
+- Continue with the existing document.

   - (See?
-Making new "cards" just means editing and then re-saving your existing card in .txt format with a new name -- done automatically in GDocs.
-But the process is essentially the same for Word or whatever editor you are using -- just give each new "save as" a different number: Gatsby-Note-01.yaml, Gatsby-Note-02.yaml, Gatsby-Note-03.yaml, etc. The existing elements just get reused over and over as you save every new version to your "stack.")
-Word or resident word-processor users: Instructions below about saving notes with ".yaml" extension.
+Making new "cards" just means editing and then re-saving your existing card in .yaml format with a new numbered name.
+Just give each new "save as" a different number: Gatsby-Note-01.yaml, Gatsby-Note-02.yaml, Gatsby-Note-03.yaml, etc. The existing elements just get reused over and over as you save every new version to your "stack.")

 - To add tags, start a new line under the "comment:" line.